dse/old-timey-mono-font/README.md

 -   U+2800–U+28FF Braille Patterns in its entirety.

-### In Progress

--   A lot of extended Latin symbols.

--   Some Greek and Cyrillic symbols.
-All Cyrillic used in Russia and Ukraine is complete.
+-   All Cyrillic used in Russia and Ukraine.

+-   All modern uppercase Greek.
+Lowercase to come.

 -   Plenty of additional punctuation marks, mathematical operators, geometric shapes, and basic arrows from U+2000 on up.
+More to come, probably.

 ## License